 \subsection{Heisenberg pseudodifferential calculus on foliations}

-Let $M$ be a foliated manifold of dimension $n$, and let $\F$ be the integrable sub-bundle of the tangent bundle $TM$ of $M$ which defines the foliation.
+Let $M$ be a foliated manifold of dimension $n$, and let $V$ be the integrable sub-bundle of the tangent bundle $TM$ of $M$ which defines the foliation.
 Denote $v$ the dimension of the leaves and $h = n-v$ their codimension. \\

 The fundamental idea of the Heisenberg calculus is that \emph{longitudinal} vector fields (with respect to to the foliation) have \emph{order 1}, whereas \emph{transverse} vector fields have \emph{order $\leq$ 2}.
-We shall now describe the symbolic calculus allowing to do so, following Connes and Moscovici \cite{CM1995}. \\
+We shall now describe the symbolic calculus in more detail, following Connes and Moscovici \cite{CM1995}. \\

-Let $(x_1, \ldots , x_n)$ be a foliated local coordinate system of $M$, i.e, the vector fields $\frac{\partial}{\partial x_1}, \ldots , \frac{\partial}{\partial x_v}$ locally span $\F$, so that $\frac{\partial}{\partial x_{v+1}}, \ldots , \frac{\partial}{\partial x_n}$ are transverse to the leaves of the foliation.
+Let $(x_1, \ldots , x_n)$ be a foliated local coordinate system of $M$, i.e, the vector fields $\frac{\partial}{\partial x_1}, \ldots , \frac{\partial}{\partial x_v}$ locally span $V$, so that $\frac{\partial}{\partial x_{v+1}}, \ldots , \frac{\partial}{\partial x_n}$ are transverse to the leaves of the foliation.
 Then, we set

 for every $p \in \R^n$, $\alpha \in \N^n$.